- Is your CPU overclock crashing games? Many users claim that this happens regularly.

 Many users reported that they fixed this problem simply by slightly reducing their overclock settings, so be sure to try that as well.

-Unfortunately, if your overclock isn’t stable at all, it might be best that you reset it and use your CPU with the default clock values.
+Unfortunately, if your overclock isn’t stable, resetting it and using your CPU with the default clock values might be best.

-If the CPU overclock is crashing games, then you need to make sure that the clock is stable or try adjusting your overclock settings.
+If the CPU overclock crashes games, you must ensure that the clock is stable or try adjusting your overclock settings.

 Moreover, since you want to improve your experience, check out the best software to optimize game performance on PC.

 Are you still facing any overclock issues?
-Don’t hesitate to share your thoughts with us in the comments section below.
+Don’t hesitate to share your thoughts in the comments below.